ESTATE PLANNING SERVICES THROUGHOUT JOHNSON COUNTY, KANSAS

 Q: My home has appreciated significantly.
 Do I need estate tax planning?

+If your total estate (home equity + retirement accounts + other assets) approaches $13.61 million per person ($27.22 million for married couples), estate tax planning becomes important.
 Many longtime Johnson County homeowners have seen substantial appreciation.
-If your total estate (home equity + retirement accounts + other assets) approaches $13.61 million per person ($27.22 million for married couples), estate tax planning becomes important.
 Even below these thresholds, trust-based planning provides probate avoidance and other benefits.

 Q: I work in Johnson County but live in another county.
 Can you help me?